glhez/jmh-collections/README.md

 # Writing a benchmark

-Benchmark are copied from Java 8 project up to 11 and 13, using `copy-benchmark.bash`.
+Benchmark are copied from Java 8 project up to 11 and latest (should be 16), using `copy-benchmark.bash`.

 Since the JDK evolve, compiled bytecode may differ (for example, Java 8 use [`StringBuilder`][6] whereas Java 9 use [`StringConcatFactory`][1] and API may evolve.

 Naming of benchmark:

 - Benchmark class must end with `Benchmark`
-- Benchmark for specific **major** version of Java must end with the target release, such as `Benchmark8`, `Benchmark11` and `Benchmark13` for Java 1.8, 11 and 13.
+- Benchmark for specific **major** version of Java must end with the target release, such as `Benchmark8`, `Benchmark11` and `Benchmark13` for Java 1.8, 11 and latest.

 # The Benchmark